- Main Page for Admissions Process

 - Continuing Education Student

 Welcome back!
 We've missed you.
 The place hasn't been the same without you.
 Whether you've just been away for a year or six years, we are here to help you get back on track.

 Here's what you need to know to apply for re-admission:

-- First thing, if you've been gone for more than two semesters (summer does not count) you need to complete an Application for Admission and Application For Admissions as a Declared Student.
+- First thing, if you've been gone for more than two semesters (summer does not count) you need to complete an Application for Admission.

 - Take the Placement Test again if you have not already met English and Math requirements.
 View the GCC placement tool to understand your results.

 - We recommend that you schedule an appointment to meet with an academic counselor and register for classes.
 Together you'll review your test results and previous history and the counselor will help you select courses.